catmagi/catplomacy/README.md

 this may never get finished

+repo doesn't directly have the assets used in the mod, you will need to download the most recent release and use the assets from that if you compile this yourself.

 credits:
 Oliver from the TW Forum Modding discord, for his already merged formations + diplomacy mods, saved me a ton of heart ache